-Mr. Gaut served as the Chairman and Chief Executive Officer of Forum Energy Technologies, Inc. ("Forum") from August 2010 until May 2017.
-Effective May 2017, Mr. Gaut transitioned to the role of Executive Chairman of Forum and, effective December 31, 2017, Mr. Gaut assumed the role of non-executive Chairman of the Board of Forum.
+Mr. Gaut served as the Chairman of the Board and Chief Executive Officer of Forum Energy Technologies, Inc. ("Forum") from August 2010 until May 2017.
+Effective May 2017, Mr. Gaut transitioned to the role of Executive Chairman of the Board of Forum and, effective December 31, 2017, Mr. Gaut assumed the role of non-executive Chairman of the Board of Forum.
 Effective November 2018, Mr. Gaut was again appointed President and Chief Executive Officer of Forum and he served as Forum's President, Chief Executive Officer and Chairman of the Board.
-Effective February 18, 2022, Mr. Gaut retired from his positions as President and Chief Executive Officer of Forum.
+Effective February 2022, Mr. Gaut retired from his positions as President and Chief Executive Officer of Forum, and he became Forum's Executive Chairman of the Board.
 Mr. Gaut also served as the President of Forum from August 2010 until May 2016 and has served as a director of Forum and one of its predecessor entities since December 2006.
-Forum is a leading energy manufacturing company, primarily serving oil service companies, drilling contractors as well as non-oil and gas customers.
+Forum is a leading energy manufacturing company, primarily serving oil service companies, drilling contractors as well as non- oil and gas customers.